 Lessons Learned: Korn Ferry's approach underscores the importance of selecting the right AI model to align with business objectives.
 By focusing on adaptability and engagement, they demonstrated how AI can enhance workforce planning and talent management.
 This case offers valuable insights into the strategic integration of AI for organizational success.

-AI in Organizational Design in the Age of AI Tools and Software
+AI in Organizational Design Tools and Software

 Below are some of the most common categories of tools and software, with examples of leading vendors: